jacoscaz/quadstore/README.md

 Returns an array of all quads within the store matching the specified terms.

+This method also accepts an optional `opts` parameter with the following
+properties:

+- `opts.defaultGraphMode`: this can be set to either `"default"` or `"union"` and allows client to specify whether the default graph used in queries should be the actual default graph or the union of all graphs present in the database.

 ### Range matching

 `quadstore` supports range-based matching in addition to value-based matching.